 Success and satisfaction are largely felt when others recognize and honor your hard work.
 For the last 18 months we have been pouring our blood (we are clumsy), sweat, and tears into Couple’s Coordinates.
-We have had the honor of writing for some of the largest travel publications in the world.
+We have had the honor of writing for some of the largest travel publications in the world and have been recognized as a top travel blog by a number of sites and peers.
 We have collaborated with some of the most opulent resorts in the world.
 We have even had our story featured by some of the largest news sites in the world.
 But until recently, we had not received any writing/blogging accolades or travel blogging awards.

 Well, that recently changed.
 It is with great honor and humility that we accept the Liebster Award.
 The Liebster Award is an honor to receive, simply for the fact that receiving it means being nominated by your peers.
 The award is essentially meant to highlight the favorite blogs of bloggers in the travel community.
 Thus, the chain effect of the award puts a spotlight on travel blogs that peers deem to be inspiring, successful, or perhaps some of the best travel blogs on the internet.